This is a named option within the Biomedical Engineering MS.

 Prior Coursework

-Reach out to the BME Graduate Coordinator for more information.
+Refer to the Graduate School: Transfer Credits for Prior Coursework policy.
+Contact the Graduate Coordinator for more information.

 A student who has completed their bachelor's degree at UW-Madison may transfer 6 credits of coursework with program approval.
-These courses must be engineering or advanced biological sciences coursework numbered 400 or above.
-Coursework earned five or more years prior to admission to a M.S. degree is not allowed to satisfy requirements.
-These courses may not be used toward the Graduate School's Minimum Graduate Residence Credit.
+These courses must be Engineering or advanced biological sciences coursework numbered 400 or above.
+Credits earned at other institutions are not allowed to transfer.
+Coursework earned ten or more years prior to admission to a master's degree is not allowed to satisfy requirements.
+These courses may not be used to satisfy the Graduate School's minimum residence credit requirement.

 Probation

-Every BME graduate student must have a faculty advisor.
+Every Biomedical Engineering graduate student must have a faculty advisor.
 A faculty advisor provides the student with academic guidance in their course program and research oversight.
-The advisor must be a primary BME faculty or a BME affiliate; if the advisor is a BME affiliate, the student must identify a primary BME faculty to serve as co-advisor.
+The advisor must be a primary Biomedical Engineering faculty or a Biomedical Engineering affiliate; if the advisor is a Biomedical Engineering affiliate, the student must identify a primary Biomedical Engineering faculty to serve as co-advisor.
 Graduate students should always seek advice from their advisor prior to enrolling for courses.

 15 credits